Path: FAQs Welcome: Guest

 1. Submit application materials and pay application fee

 a helpful hint Helpful Hint – You should only apply for the sections you anticipate taking during the six-month timeframe of the Notice to Schedule (NTS).
 If you apply for sections and then you do not test for that section, your fees to sit are not refundable.
-NASBA will bill you for all sections that you indicate on your application and will only issue a Notice to Schedule (NTS) for those sections after full payment is received.
+NASBA will bill via payment coupon for each section that you indicate on your application and will issue a Notice to Schedule (NTS) for those sections after full payment is received.
 Once you have your NTS, it is your responsibility to ensure that you allow yourself sufficient time to schedule a test date prior to expiration of your NTS.

 2. Committee Review